exercism/elm/exercises/concept/secrets/.docs/hints.md

 # Hints

+- The documentation for the `Bitwise` package can be found [here](https://package.elm-lang.org/packages/elm/core/latest/Bitwise)

 ## 1. Shift back the bits

 - There are two functions for shifting bits to the right, but only one will always insert a 0.